noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

    * `tab order` `tabindex` `roving tabindex` `aria-activedescendant` *
    * 0. set all `disabled` elements to `tabindex=-1`
+   * + avoid setting tabindex on noninteractive elements, instead use a button (e.g. wherever you're using a div)
-   * 0. for all non-disabled elements, user agents cycle through source order by defualt
+   * 1. for all non-disabled elements, user agents cycle through source order by defualt
    * ++ except for elements `tabIndex` > 0 which are prioritized
-   * 1. first cycles through elements with a positive tabIndex
+   * 2. first cycles through elements with a positive tabIndex
-   * 2. then elements with `tabIndex=0` or `getElementById('poop').tabIndex = 0` or interactive elements (which have an intrinsic `tabIndex=0`)\
+   * 3. then elements with `tabIndex=0` or `getElementById('poop').tabIndex = 0` or interactive elements (which have an intrinsic `tabIndex=0`)\
    *
    * notes
    * + elements with `tabindex=-1` are not focusable by keyboard,